New Business Guide - City of Huntington

 This guide presents important information, contacts and resources for prospective business owners.
 Use the sections below as a quick reference to learn more about zoning, permits and certificates applicable to businesses operating in the City of Huntington.
 We are excited you have chosen to do business here!

-Related: If you are looking for resources to help you create a business plan, register your business name or complete other important steps in starting a successful business in Huntington, please click here.
+Related: If you are looking for resources to help you create a business plan, register your business name, or complete other important steps in starting a successful business in Huntington, please view the City of Huntington Business Start-Up Guide.

 Questions?
 Please call us at (260) 356-5146 and let us know how we can help!